What Are Service Level Agreements, and Why Should Your IT Provider Not Use Them

 1 min read

-Mar 11, 2022 3:26:14 PM
+Joshua Peskay : Mar 11, 2022 3:26:14 PM

-As the Russia-Ukraine conflict continues, many people and organizations have expressed concerns about the potential for cyber-warfare and potential impact on their organizations and/or people.
+As the Russia-Ukraine conflict continues, many people and organizations have expressed concerns about the potential for cyber-warfare and its potential impact on their organizations and/or people.

-If you answer yes to any of the following questions, then your organization and/or personnel may indeed be facing greater than usual threats as a result of this conflict:
+If you answer yes to any of the following questions, then your organization and/or personnel may indeed be facing greater than usual-threats as a result of this conflict:

-You have operations in Russian or the Ukraine
+You have operations in Russia or Ukraine

 You support journalism, research, or activism (especially human rights) in Russia or the Ukraine